graciellehigino/ms_stop_stacking_sdms/manuscript.md

 geographical processes, such as environmental heterogeneity and the similarity of environmental preferences between species [@Bar-Massada2017NonCoo].
-HSMs that account for co-occurrence as a proxy for interactions might wrongly capture these processes as biotic variables.
+HSMs that account for co-occurrence as a proxy for interactions might wrongly capture these processes as biotic interactions [@Blanchet2020CooNot].
 An important analysis to be made before going further is at which scale ecological interactions influence the distribution of species.
 Although empirical evidence exists that ecological interactions are important processes on population arrangements in space